ZED FC: 2009–2014: Founding and time in lower leagues

 In the Third Division, and similar to the lowest league, FC Masr entered a group for teams from Cairo, Giza, El Monufia and other nearby governorates.
 The club qualified to the next round of the league, known as the Promotion Groups where teams are divided into groups of 6 teams per group, after leading their regional group.
 In the Promotion Groups, they succeeded in earning promotion to the Egyptian Second Division for the first time in their history; earning back-to-back promotions from the lowest league to the second-tier league in the league system in only two years.

 In November 2020, the club was renamed to ZED FC after the club was purchased by ZED Sports.
 The new ownership structure implemented former captain Osama Nabieh as manager.

-ZED FC's academy won the "Best Academy in Africa" award at the 2021 Globe Soccer Awards.
-In December 2021, the club announced a partnership with English Premier League club Aston Villa (which is part-owned by ZED FC owner Onsi Sawiris' uncle Nassef Sawiris) to allow young players from their academy to play in Europe.
+ZED FC's academy won the "Best Academy in Africa", as well as the "Best Middle East Academy" awards at the 2021 and 2023 Globe Soccer Awards respectively.

+In December 2021, the club announced a partnership with English Premier League club Aston Villa (which is part-owned by ZED FC owner Naguib Sawiris' brother Nassef Sawiris) to allow young players from their academy to play in Europe.
+In April 2023, this partnership was expanded and formalised as ZED FC became part of a three-way collaboration with Aston Villa and another part of Nassef Sawiris' V Sports group, Portuguese Primeira Liga club Vitória.
+The partnership was further expanded in October 2023 with the addition of Japanese J1 League club Vissel Kobe.

+After finishing top of Group B in the 2022/2023 Season, ZED FC was promoted to the Egyptian Premier League where it finished in 7th position in the 2023/2024 season.

+In the 2023/2024 season, ZED FC finished in 2nd place of the Egyptian Cup, after losing the 1-0 in the final.